About Dr. Tucker

-Dr. Tucker is a Medical Doctor.
-She did her undergraduate studies at the University of Southern California graduating Phi Beta Kappa in 1983.
-She attended the University of Southern California Medical School from 1983 to 1987.
-She did her residency in Internal Medicine in San Francisco and became Board Certified in Internal Medicine in 1990.
-She practiced that discipline for 10 years at the Kaiser Medical Center in Petaluma, California.
-In 1999, She became Board Certified in Sports Medicine and in 2000, she joined the Orthopedic Department at Kaiser in Santa Rosa where she treated non-surgical musculoskeletal pain until 2013.
-For many years she was an instructor of musculoskeletal anatomy and is a Certified Yoga Instructor.
+I am a Medical Doctor.
+I did my undergraduate studies at the University of Southern California graduating Phi Beta Kappa in 1983.
+I attended the University of Southern California Medical School from 1983 to 1987.
+I did my residency in Internal Medicine in San Francisco and became Board Certified in Internal Medicine in 1990.
+I practiced that discipline for 10 years at the Kaiser Medical Center in Petaluma, California.
+In 1999, I became Board Certified in Sports Medicine and in 2000, I joined the Orthopedic Department at Kaiser in Santa Rosa where I practiced until 2013.
+I am also a Certified Yoga Instructor and a former instructor of Musculoskeletal anatomy.

 I was glad that I had learned musculoskeletal anatomy when I became a sports medicine doctor and had been teaching anatomy and physiology for many years, but the training to become a good prolotherapist required intensive study.
 I went to many many courses and did very serious training through the Hackett Hemwall Foundation where the most respected prolotherapists in the world come together to teach and learn.
-I am now one of a handful of instructors who teach other doctors Prolotherapy through the Hackett Hemwall Patterson Foundation.
+I am now an instructor for other doctors to learn Prolotherapy through the Hackett Hemwall Patterson Foundation.

-Beginning seven years ago, I have gone to Honduras every year to treat pain in underserved people by using prolotherapy.
+For the last 7 years, Dr. Tucker has gone to Honduras every year to treat pain in underserved people by using prolotherapy.
+She has been an instructor of Proliferative Medicine to other physicians since 2011.

 Once I learned the technique, I offered it to my patients at Kaiser where I was only able to give prolotherapy to two patients per day.
 Very quickly, I had a 3 1/2 month waiting list.
 Unfortunately, this is not covered by Kaiser Insurance and I had to stop.
 But I saw how many people were helped by this, and I decided to start my own practice specializing in Prolotherapy, PRP and Peri-Neural Injection Therapy.